 The cultural policy task team was appointed at the cultural policy seminar that took place in Nairobi in 2009.
 One aim of the seminar was to develop Arterial Network positions on particular cultural policy matters as well as to develop experts who can represent civil society perspectives on such matters in local and global forums.
 This task team worked in consultation with Avril Joffe in preparing a national cultural policy template for African countries.

-Mr Kessab is an expert in cultural policies for UNESCO, the Observatory of Cultural Policies in Africa (OCPA) and El Mawred El Thaqafy (Cultural Resources).
-He is also a member of the Permanent Secretariat of the Summit of Cultural Institutions in Africa and the African Diaspora (SICADIA), a member of the U40 World Forum "Cultural Diversity 2030" and a founding member of U40 Africa.
+Mr Kessab is an expert in cultural policies for UNESCO, the Observatory of Cultural Policies in Africa (OCPA), El Mawred El Thaqafy (Cultural Ressources).
+He is also a member of the Permanent Secretariat of SICADIA (Summit of Cultural Institutions in Africa and the African Diaspora), a member of the U40 World Forum "Cultural Diversity 2030" and a founding member of U40 Africa.

 To contact Ammar: firstname.lastname@example.org

 Ms Joffe is the director of Creativity Avriljoffe (CAJ).
 She is a development economist with more than 15 years professional experience in the field of culture, culture and development and cultural and creative industries, and more than 25 years in project management, organizational governance, policy development, industry strategy and training.
 Ms Joffe’s areas of focus are cultural policy, creative industries, creative economy, project management and mapping exercises.